-- Growing our subscriber / opt-in lists
+- Growing our subscribers / email opt-in lists

 - Feeding the sales funnel with a steady flow of new, qualified leads

 When it comes to lead qualification, we have been using various forms of high-gates for our high-value content.
-Marketers dangle their e-books or webinars as bait, in exchange all kinds of information.
+Marketers dangle their e-books or webinars as bait, in exchange for all kinds of information.

 Challenge #3: Nurturing and pitching

-So instead of sending loads of emails, we should be sending fewer, but more targeted emails – at the right time.
-This is where Marketing Automation comes in.
+So instead of sending loads of emails, we should be sending fewer, but more targeted emails at the right time.
+This is where marketing automation comes in.

 What is Marketing Automation?

 Marketing automation refers to the software that exists with the goal of automating marketing actions.
 Many marketing departments have to automate repetitive tasks such as emails, social media, and other website actions.
-The technology of marketing automation makes these tasks easier. – Hubspot
+The technology of marketing automation makes these tasks easier.

-Using Marketing Automation software, you can develop profiles for each ‘contact’ based on what pages on your website they visited, what search words they used to land on your site, the information they filled out in your lead-gen forms and more.
+Using Marketing Automation software, you can develop profiles for each ‘contact’ based on which pages on your website they visited, what search words they used to land on your site, the information they filled out in your lead-gen forms and more.
 The software then uses that information to send targeted, well-timed emails to each individual based on a set of rules or ‘triggers’.
 Some automation software like Hubspot can even adapt your website content for the individual based on data in their individual contact profile.

-So now imagine combining the power of engaging, differentiated, high-conversion Interactive Content with Marketing Automation.
+So now imagine combining the power of engaging, differentiated, high-conversion interactive content with marketing automation.

 Using Interactive Content with Marketing Automation

-Richer Contact Profiles:
+Richer Contact Profiles

-An Improved Buyer Journey:
+An Improved Buyer Journey

 The example below is from a fictitious company called ‘Pace Learning’ that offers culinary courses to chefs and professional cooks.

-It illustrates how the potential customer – anonymous visitor 4034 – is engaged by an interactive content asset (in this case, a quiz contest) that converts him into a trackable Contact – John Smith.
+It illustrates how the potential customer – anonymous visitor 4034 – is engaged by an interactive content asset (in this case, a quiz contest) that converts him into a trackable contact – John Smith.
 John is then nurtured with an automated email and additional interactive content (recipe lookbook) that reveals where his interests lie.

 When John visits the website, the content (in this case, displayed courses) adapts to suit those interests.
-One of the courses catches John’s eye and he goes ahead and makes a purchase.
+One of the courses catches John’s eye, and he goes ahead and makes a purchase.
 There onwards, the journey continues where John is constantly nurtured and turned into a loyal customer of Pace Learning.